noonat/vcd/README.markdown

     $ ruby controller.rb
     == Sinatra/0.9.4 has taken the stage on 4567 for development with backup from Mongrel

-VCD also has a config.ru file for use with Passenger.
+vcd also has a config.ru file for use with Passenger.